ramkaucha/mind-haven/content/Mind-Haven/moodle academy/Moodle's Modular Architecture and APIs.md

-Aim
-[] commonly used moodle apis
-[] how to add a link to moodle's navigation system
-[] handle http requests, including reading user submitting data [] create custom database tables and record user submitted data
+---
+title: Moodle Academy
+tags:
+  - moodle-academy
+  - architecture
+  - API
+cssclasses:
+author: Ram
+---
 ## Authentication
-these plugins use hooks to enhance or replace parts of the user authentication flow standard authentication method including authenticating against internally stored password, LDAP Or OAuth2 providers such as goodle/facebook installed in the `/auth/` directory
+these plugins use hooks to enhance or replace parts of the user authentication flow standard authentication method including authenticating against internally stored password, LDAP Or OAuth2 providers such as google/Facebook installed in the `/auth/` directory

 ## Enrollment